 Please send a brief cover letter stating your intended area of concentration along with your name, mailing address, email address and telephone number.
 Also include an official or unofficial copy of your transcripts from all two- and four-year colleges/universities you have attended.
 If you submit official transcripts to the M.A.T. office, they will be shared with the Graduate Admissions office.

 Transcript analysis requests can be emailed to mat AT_TOWSON or mailed to:

 You will receive written notification of your transcript analysis results via email.
 Any missing content area prerequisites required for the program will be identified.
 To see the content checklists for each area, visit the Admissions Requirements & Deadlines page.

 All students enrolled in the M.A.T. program must complete a part-time internship in the final fall semester of the program followed by a full-time internship in the final spring semester of the program.
 Internships are completed in public Professional Development Schools (PDS) in subject areas and grade levels appropriate to each M.A.T. student.
 Students are responsible for transportation to the field placements and internships.
 The development and presentation of a portfolio will take the place of a master’s thesis.

-In addition to completing the M.A.T. program requirements, the Maryland State Department of Education (MSDE) requires that all applicants for state teaching licensure successfully complete the PRAXIS II examinations in their area of specialization.
+In addition to completing the M.A.T. program requirements, the Maryland State Department of Education (MSDE) requires that all applicants for state teaching licensure successfully complete the Maryland State Department of Education Basic Skills Requirement in their area of specialization.

 - The Extended Year option may be started any semester of the year – fall, spring or summer.